Funeral planning trends that may surprise you

 2. Going green

-Green funeral services may be a new movement now, but like cremation trends, they’ll become commonplace as more people seek ways to lessen their ecological footprint.
+Green funeral services may be a new movement now, but like cremation trends, they may become commonplace as more people seek ways to lessen their ecological footprint.
 That's why more funeral homes are providing green services.
-They are following such practices as formaldehyde-free embalming and using recycled products.
+They are following such practices as formaldehyde-free embalming, using recycled products, and even biodegradable balloons to release at the ceremony in place of plain plastic ones that may harm birds.
 The number of businesses offering green burial services is also increasing.

 At-home funerals and participatory funerals allow families to be more involved with the care of their loved ones after their deaths.
 Instead of taking the body to a funeral home, caregivers who choose an at-home funeral take on some of the responsibilities of a funeral director, such as changing the deceased’s clothes.
 Family and friends then come to pay their respects — for a few hours or days.
-The trend allows people to gather in an intimate setting to say goodbye.
+The trend allows people to gather in an intimate setting to say goodbye, which works well in the age of the coronavirus pandemic when smaller, more intimate memorials make much more sense for safety reasons.
+If desired, you can livestream the ceremony via private virtual “room” or on social media to allow others to be involved even when they’re halfway across the globe.

 Participatory funerals encourage the same care by loved ones, except they do so in a funeral home.
 This method lets them contribute at a level they feel comfortable and under the guidance of professionals.